Laravel Passport

 route is already defined by Passport.
 You do not need to manually define this route.

-Approving The Request
+Approving the Request

 When receiving authorization requests, Passport will automatically respond based on the value of prompt